Sea Breeze Artist Residency

 The residency is committed to supporting the local economy by partnering with island vendors and small businesses.
 Our public programs also help generate off-season activity, contributing to tourism during the shoulder months.

 Resident-led workshops and classes provide students at the local Block Island School with valuable exposure to a wide range of contemporary artistic practices and creative approaches.
-Past initiatives have included artist talks, hands-on workshops, open studios, and other interactive events.
-Our mission is to foster meaningful connections between artists, writers, and the Block Island community while strengthening local engagement.
-To support this goal, the residency covers materials for public workshops, open studios, talks, Q&As, and school-based classes.
+Our mission is to foster meaningful connections between artists, writers, and the Block Island community, while strengthening local engagement.

 Spring Session: Thursday, April 30 - Sunday, May 10